-Used in conjunction with the -v[erify] switch to redirect status messages to a file or device, rather than the screen, or to suppress them altogether.
+Used in conjunction with the -V[ERIFY] or -VERBI[NT] switch to redirect status messages to a file or device, rather than the screen, or to suppress them altogether.

 If -y suppress is used, then no information will be written to screen regardless of whether -v[erify] is specified.